RaviTezu/mongodb-scripts/README.md

 - Connects to replica set members and gets the current state of each host.
 - Displays the status for each replica member.
 [Node name - Current state - SyncingTo]
 - Display the Cluster status.
 "Needs Attention"/"OK".
+- There's a mogostatus_webcheck sub directory which can provide you with a web url for checking the mongocluster status from your browser.